Donkeys like Bukke provide a buffer against extreme poverty and a lifeline during times of hardship and provide transport to emergency supply points.

 Despite this, the value of donkeys is not recognised by wider society and they are considered of less worth than other livestock.
 In Ethiopia, for example, donkeys are not seen to represent wealth, strength or masculinity unlike horses and oxen, and typically men are the main caretakers of oxen and cattle.
 By owning oxen, men also have control over the primary income-earning assets of the household.

 Because donkeys are not seen as having significant value, they are often assigned to women.

 Just as women like Tumme depend on healthy donkeys, the needs of a donkey may not be met when a household is struggling to meet its own needs.
 Healthy donkeys can empower women and provide resilience in times of hardship.

-But both also suffer discrimination and devaluation as an “invisible workforce” in wider society and in order to tackle this, both governments and international development agencies need to gain a better understanding of their symbiotic relationship.
+In spite of this, both also suffer discrimination and devaluation as an “invisible workforce” in wider society.
+In order to tackle this, both governments and international development agencies need to gain a better understanding of their symbiotic relationship.